streamlit/docs/content/streamlit-cloud/deploy-your-app/app-dependencies.md

 </Note>

 If you pin `streamlit` below 1.20.0, you may experience unexpected results if you've pinned any dependencies of `altair`.
-If `streamlit` is installed below version 1.20.0, `altair<5` will be reinstalled on top of your evironment for compatibility reasons.
-When this happens all of altair's dependecies will be updated.
+If `streamlit` is installed below version 1.20.0, `altair<5` will be reinstalled on top of your environment for compatibility reasons.
+When this happens all of altair's dependencies will be updated.

 ### Other Python package managers